 Salters is a very small town located in the state of South Carolina.
 With a population of 1,280 people and just one neighborhood, Salters is the 172nd largest community in South Carolina.

-When you are in Salters, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Salters’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Salters is generally considered to be a blue-collar town.
+0.00% of the Salters workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salters is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Salters who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One of the benefits of Salters is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.